Get Better Quotes 35+

 What qualifies as an independent contractor?

-Generally speaking, an independent contractor makes a business of providing a service for a
+Generally speaking, an independent contractor is in the business of providing a service for a

-Maintain copies of contracts and invoices showing a breakdown of labor and
+If you utilize independent contractors you should keep copies of contracts and invoices showing a breakdown of

-materials.
-Keep copies of any business cards and certificates.
+labor and materials.
+You should also keep copies of any business cards and certificates of insurance.